Sparse regular random graphs: Spectral density and eigenvectors: Appendix: Eigenvalues and eigenvectors of regular trees

-Our main step in the above proofs was to understand the Stieltjes transforms or the resolvent matrix of a finite tree where every non-leaf vertex has $(d-1)$ children.
+Our main step in the above proofs was to understand the Stieltjes transforms or the resolvent matrix of a finite tree where every nonleaf vertex has $(d-1)$ children.
 It is quite straightforward to compute all the eigenvalues of such a tree.
 Explicit eigenvalues of the tree give us ideas about spacing distribution of eigenvalues of the random regular graph.
-Fix a positive integer $d \ge 2$.

-\begin{lemma} Let $\tree$ be a finite ordered rooted tree of depth $\zeta \in \mathbb{N}$ such that every vertex has exactly $(d-1)$ \textit{children}.
+Fix a positive integer $d \ge2$. \begin{lemma} Let $\tree$ be a finite ordered rooted tree of depth $\zeta\in \mathbb{N}$ such that every vertex has exactly $(d-1)$ \textit {children}.
 That is, the root has degree $(d-1)$, and every other vertex, other than the leaves, has degree $d$.
-Let $H$ denote the adjacency matrix of this graph. \begin{enumerate} \item[(i)] Then, for any complex number $z$ the characteristic polynomial of $H$ is given by
+Let $H$ denote the adjacency matrix of this graph. \begin{longlist}[(ii)] \item[(i)] Then, for any complex number $z$ the characteristic polynomial of $H$ is given by

 \item[(ii)] The eigenvalues of the adjacency matrix are given by the following collection.
 Consider $i=1,2\ldots, \zeta$: then twice the zeros of the Chebyshev polynomial $U_{\zeta+1-i}$ appears with multiplicity $(d-1)^i - (d-1)^{i-1}$.
-For $i=0$, the multiplicity is one. \end{enumerate} \end{lemma}
+For $i=0$, the multiplicity is one. \end{longlist} \end{lemma} \begin{pf} Recall the recursive labeling of vertices as given in Section~\ref{local1}.